mehdiKhavari97/mehdiKhavari97/README.md

 - 👋 Hi, I’m Mehdi Khavari.
 - 👀 I’m interested in IT.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on automation problems.
 - 📫 How to reach me me.khavari.97@gmail.com

 <!---